-But if you are able to visit this buzzing Canadian city, there’s still an incredible amount to see and do in this buzzing Canadian city.
+But if you are able to visit this buzzing Canadian city, there’s still an incredible amount to see and do – even outside Pride month.
 Most attractions are clustered in downtown Toronto.
 This includes the famous CN Tower – dominating the Toronto skyline, it offers fantastic views across Lake Ontario.
-The cobblestone streets of the historic Distillery District are lined with some of the city’s best bars, restaurants and boutiques, and the spectacular Niagara Falls are just a two-hour drive away.
+Many of the city’s best bars, restaurants and boutiques line the cobblestone streets of the historic Distillery District, and the spectacular Niagara Falls are just a two-hour drive away.
 If you fancy some time away from the hustle and bustle of the city, catch a ferry to the jewel-like Toronto Islands and spend a tranquil afternoon walking, cycling or lounging on the beach.

-If that redonkulous line-up isn’t reason enough to book a last-minute holiday to the Big Apple, surely iconic landmarks like Brooklyn Bridge, the Statue of Liberty and Grand Central Station seal the deal?
+If Pride isn’t reason enough to book a last-minute holiday to the Big Apple, surely iconic landmarks like Brooklyn Bridge, the Statue of Liberty and Grand Central Station seal the deal?
 Whether it’s your first visit, or you’ve been many times before, New York is a city that never fails to amaze.
 Culture abounds at top-notch museums, such as The Met, MOMA and The Guggenheim, while sports fans can catch a baseball game at Yankee Stadium or Citi Field – or head to Madison Square Garden to watch the Knicks or the Rangers.
-If you want to take a breather from the buzzing street life, make a beeline for one the city’s many green spaces – Central Park being the most famous.
-Alternatively, get a bird’s-eye view from atop the Empire State Building or Top of the Rock.
-And, whether it’s 9am, 7pm, or three o’clock in the morning, you’ll have no trouble finding sublime food in this culinary capital.
-As Walt Whitman wrote, “There is no place like it…”